jpena925/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Tried to submit a new toy, checked the network tab and saw a 500 error so went to the server log and saw a name error.
+Changed Toys.all to Toy.all

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: Unexpected end of JSON input, which means whatever is being returned from the fetch cannot be jsonified. added render JSON in controller

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: Server said routing error, no route matches delete, added a destroy route